John Metchie III

-John Metchie III (/mɛˈtʃi:eɪ/ MET-chee-ay; born July 18, 2000) is a Taiwanese-Canadian professional football wide receiver and kickoff returner for the New York Jets of the National Football League (NFL).
+John Metchie III (/mɛˈtʃi:eɪ/ MET-chee-ay; born July 18, 2000) is a Taiwanese-Canadian professional football wide receiver and return specialist for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide, winning the Jon Cornish Trophy twice prior to being selected by the Texans in the second round of the 2022 NFL draft.
 Metchie sat out his rookie season after being diagnosed with acute promyelocytic leukemia and returned to play in 2023.

 Early life

 Metchie was born in Taiwan to a Nigerian father and Taiwanese mother on July 18, 2000.
 His family moved to Accra, Ghana, when he was one before moving to Brampton, Ontario, Canada, with his mother and four brothers while his father remained in Ghana.
 He then moved to the United States to attend St. James School in Hagerstown, Maryland.
 Metchie spent a post-graduate year at the Peddie School in Hightstown, New Jersey, before committing to play college football at the University of Alabama.